barend-erasmus/machine-learning/README.md

 ![](https://github.com/barend-erasmus/machine-learning/raw/master/images/like-dislike.PNG)

 Based on the user's answer, the next prediction would be better as the previous.
-The prediction before and after could also be used and feedback into the system to increase the quality of the next prediction.
+The prediction before and after could also be used and feed into the system to increase the quality of the next prediction.